Quasar: Physical multiples

 When two quasars appear to be very close to each other as seen from Earth (separated by a few arcseconds or less), they are commonly referred to as a "double quasar".
 If a visual pair are shown to be also close together in space (i.e. observed to have similar redshifts), they are termed a "quasar pair", or as a "binary quasar" or "dual quasar" if they are close enough that their host galaxies are likely to be physically interacting.

 As quasars are overall rare objects in the universe, the probability of three or more separate quasars being found near the same physical location is very low, and determining whether the system is closely separated physically requires significant observational effort, which most quasar-like sources never receive; as a result, not many physical multiple quasars are known.

 Physical multiple quasars can be important mechanisms to study galactic interactions and evolution, especially in the early universe, such as when star formation and galactic activity were highest (redshift z=2).

-The Gaia astrometric all sky survey, in its first foray into multiple quasars, suggested that the Sloan Digital Sky Survey-discovered quasar J0749+2255 was in fact a dual quasar.
-Followup observations by Hubble, Keck, Gemini, Chandra and VLA confirmed the true nature of this source, an interacting galaxy pair at redshift z=2.17.
+The Gaia astrometric all-sky survey, in its first foray into multiple quasars, suggested that the Sloan Digital Sky Survey–discovered quasar J0749+2255 was in fact a dual quasar.
+Follow-up observations by Hubble, Keck, Gemini, Chandra, and VLA confirmed the true nature of this source, an interacting galaxy pair at redshift z=2.17.
 Future work with Gaia data releases can be expected to significantly expand the catalog of both lensed and physical multiple quasars, and associated galactic research.

 The first true triple quasar was found in 2007 by observations at the W. M. Keck Observatory in Mauna Kea, Hawaii.
 LBQS 1429-008 (or QQQ J1432-0106) was first observed in 1989 and at the time was found to be a double quasar.
 When astronomers discovered the third member, they confirmed that the sources were separate and not the result of gravitational lensing.
 This triple quasar has a redshift of z = 2.076.
 The components are separated by an estimated 30–50 kiloparsecs (roughly 97,000–160,000 light-years), which is typical for interacting galaxies.
 In 2013, the second true triplet of quasars, QQQ J1519+0627, was found with a redshift z = 1.51, the whole system fitting within a physical separation of 25 kpc (about 80,000 light-years).

 The first true quadruple quasar system was discovered in 2015 at a redshift z = 2.0412 and has an overall physical scale of about 200 kpc (roughly 650,000 light-years).